 While in university studying Music Therapy, Aliza developed a strong inclination towards student activism and discovered a natural gift for concert production and community organizing.
 She began producing charity concerts featuring local bands for campus organizations like Students for a Free Tibet and NYPIRG.
 She led drum circles in the infamous “Tripping Fields” behind the college where some of the greatest names in music once played, including the Grateful Dead, Frank Zappa, and Stevie Ray Vaughan.
 With her college located just thirty miles from the town of Woodstock, Hava soaked up the culture and spirit that continued to permeate the region many decades later.
 She collaborated with local musicians, pulled all-nighters with her guitar around campfires, and earned herself the nickname, FireMusicFaerie.

 After college, Aliza began performing at and co-producing concerts at the United Nations headquarters in NYC.
-She chaired the UN International Day of Peace NGO Music Committee, producing live concerts on six continents in partnership with over forty civic society, governmental, and environmental organizations.
+She earned a position as Chair of the UN International Day of Peace NGO Music Committee, and went on to produce live concerts on six continents in partnership with over forty civic society, governmental, and environmental organizations.
 While living part-time in the Middle East, Hava represented UN-related peacebuilding initiatives and worked with Israeli and Palestinian musicians promoting peace and dialogue through music.
 She went on to produce the internationally livestreamed concert, Harmony in the Holy Land.
 This extraordinary event united Muslim, Christian, and Jewish musicians in a universal, musical prayer for peace from the heart of Jerusalem.
 Watching Palestinians and Israelis meet as strangers and part ways as friends, Aliza felt the reaffirmation of her calling to build bridges through the healing power of music.

 Throughout her journeys, Aliza has shared bills with world-class artists such as Dr. John, Michael Franti, Matisyahu, and more.
 She has performed in the U.S., Canada, India, Australia, Jordan, Israel/Palestine, and South Korea and considers her music and work a form of sacred activism.

-With an inherent message of peace and universal love, Aliza's songs embody the power of music to uplift the mind, body, and soul while staying true to the ongoing practice of reclaiming our Natural State.
+Her most recent album, Natural State (released in early 2020) explores themes spanning introspection, personal transformation, lost love, and standing in one’s true power.
+Featuring songs adorned with a rich tapestry of vocal harmonies, ethereal textures, and rootsy folk-rock, Aliza brings to life a glimmering mosaic of the moments that have shaped her.
+With an inherent message of peace and universal love, her songs embody the power of music to uplift the mind, body, and soul while staying true to the ongoing practice of reclaiming our natural state.